Cubs vs. Padres Player Props Betting Odds

 Soto Stats

 - Juan Soto has three doubles, four home runs, 24 walks and nine RBI (16 total hits).
-He has swiped one base.
+He's also swiped one base.

 Soto Recent Games